ALEX-DKC/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 3, The Regenerate Nodes button updates the Visual Scripting node library so Unity can recognize new C# code, methods, and events as nodes.

 ## W5

 activity1:

-Step 1: Build the basic weapon switching system 1,Create two player states in the Visual Scripting State Machine: Unarmed and PistolEquipped.
+Step 1: Build the basic weapon switching state system

+  Create two player states in the Visual Scripting State Machine: Unarmed and PistolEquipped.
-  Add the pistol GameObject to the player and connect it to the state system.

   In the Unarmed state, keep the pistol hidden.

   In the PistolEquipped state, make the pistol visible.

   Add transitions between Unarmed and PistolEquipped using the Tab input.

-Step 2: Add aiming behavior inside the pistol-equipped state Use the right mouse button input to detect when the player is aiming.
+Step 2: Add aiming behavior inside the pistol-equipped state

+  Use the right mouse button input to detect when the player is aiming.

-  Connect the aiming input to the Animator through the parameter.isAiming While aiming, lock the player’s movement input but keep camera movement active.
+  Connect the aiming input to the Animator through the isAiming

+  Using IF -> While aiming, lock the player’s movement input but keep camera movement active.

-  When the right mouse button is released, return the player to the normal pistol-equipped pose.
+  When the right mouse button is released, means False, player back to the normal pistol-equipped pose.

-  Make sure the player can still switch back to the Unarmed state with Tab.
-Step 3: Polish the draw-gun flow and animation logic Clean up the transitions so the switch between unarmed, equipped, and aiming feels smooth.
+Step 3: the draw-gun animation

+  set up varaible in the paramaters

+  Find pistol idle, pistol draw, and poistol drop animation

   Adjust the pistol position so it looks correct in the player’s hand.

-  Make sure the player must equip the gun first before aiming.
-  Figure out whether I need a separate short “draw gun” animation between Unarmed and PistolEquipped, or if switching directly is enough.
-Ask in class or office hours if needed.
-  Finalize the full gameplay loop: unarmed → equip pistol → aim → lower weapon → unequip pistol.
+  connect the animation loop: idle - equip pistol - pistol idle - unequip pistol - idle

+  set the condition of the transition of the animation

 activity 2

+For Activity 2, I had already set up some variables in my C# script before class.
+During class, I first created matching variables in the Animator, and then I mainly worked on building the logic in Visual Scripting based on those variables, especially using a state machine to control the two main states: unarmed and pistol-equipped.This part went fairly smoothly, but later I had trouble connecting the Animator.
+Player cannot transform to idle state.
+Finally, I find out it is because one variable could not be trigger, and then I found that I was missing a line related to a bool in the script.
+In the end, I fixed that, and the animation works smoothly.